Pop Century Resort

 Typhoon Lagoon water park – 20 minutes by bus, 13 minute by car

 No on-site child care facility.
 In-room child care is available at all resorts.

 Pop Century Resort Rates:

-Looking for a discounted rate for your Disney Vacation?
+Looking for a great rate for your Disney Vacation?
 Let The Magic for Less Travel, an Authorized Disney Vacation Planner, work for you.
-Their concierge services are always provided free of charge, and The Magic for Less Travel will help you find the best published or unpublished discount for your vacation.
+Their concierge services are always provided free of charge.
+The The Magic for Less Travel will help you find the best published or unpublished discount for your vacation.
 Already have a vacation booked directly with Disney?
 Contact The Magic for Less Travel to see if they can help you find a lower rate.